coveo/source.coveo.com/_posts/2022-06-08-coveo-auto-reply-integration-with-slack.md

 ### Create a Lambda Application automatically with Serverless

-The `serverless.yaml` file, in conjunction with the `handler.js` and `lambdaApp.js` are the ones that will be used by your AWS Lambda when deployed.
+The `serverless.yaml` file, in conjunction with the `handler.js` and `app.js` are the ones that will be used by your AWS Lambda when deployed.
 For development ease, we will let serverless create an App using a CloudFormation template.
 The template will include:

 * An S3 bucket to store and version your deployed app
 * A Lambda function
 * A Gateway Rest API to access the Lambda
 * A Log Group to monitor your app

-If you want to change the service name of your app (defaulted at autorepply-coveo-slack-bot), you can do it on the first line of the yaml file.
+If you want to change the service name of your app (defaulted at autoreply-coveo-slack-bot), you can do it on the first line of the yaml file.
 ![]({{ site.baseurl }}/images//2022-06-14-coveo-auto-reply-integration-with-slack/lambdaApp1.png)

-To deploy your app (which will use the `lambdaApp.js` file) simply run `npm run dev`.
+To deploy your app simply run `npm run deploy:lambda`.

 Warning: At first, your lambda will not have access to your parameter store so you will need to give it permission.